|Elliott Sound Products||Worldwide Ban Looms for External Transformers|

 Web searches will find instances of equipment having been damaged, and it can be difficult to determine if such damage is the result of Y-Class caps discharging into input circuits.
 It is a real and known issue to many technicians, but it is unrealistic to expect the average consumer to understand the possible risk, and doubly so if it's not spelled out in the instructions ...
 I've not seen it yet - some state that the equipment should be connected before the power supply, but no reason is given.

 There are some similarities between this article and the CFL vs. incandescent lamp debate, but the difference is that here we are talking about much smaller savings and the potential for much greater risk to equipment.
-The effective elimination of AC external supplies is of particular concern.
+The effective elimination of AC external supplies is of particular concern, although these have not been affected so far.

 There is some hope though ... alternative cores for conventional transformer based units exist, and it is certainly possible to make transformer supplies comply with all the requirements.
 The big question at the moment is whether anyone will do so.
 Only time will tell.